-In addition to the provider enrollment application, an ambulance transportation provider must submit a copy of its license as an Emergency Medical Services (EMS) agency issued by the West Virginia Office of EMS and a copy of its Medicare Part B certification.
+In addition to the provider enrollment application, an ambulance transportation provider must submit a copy of its license as an Emergency Medical Services (EMS) agency issued by the West Virginia OEMS and a copy of its Medicare Part B certification.

-All vehicles and personnel must be in compliance with requirements pertaining to emergency medical services as set forth by West Virginia State Code §16-4C and WV Health Legislative Rule §64 CSR 48.
+All vehicles and personnel must be in compliance with requirements pertaining to EMS as set forth by West Virginia State Code §16-4C and WV Legislative Rule §64 CSR 48.